RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

 \textbf{1.
 Epistemic risk ($\Gamma_{epi}$):} This term accounts for the uncertainty arising from the finite nature of the replay buffer $\mathcal{D}$.
 In regions where data is sparse (e.g., severe headway deviations), the variance of the value estimate is high.
 By penalizing this variance, we enforce a "pessimism in the face of the unknown"~\cite{An2021UncertaintyEnsemble}, ensuring the agent remains within the support of the training data.

 \textbf{2.
 Aleatoric risk ($\Gamma_{ale}$):} This term accounts for the irreducible noise in the environment (e.g., stochastic passenger arrivals).
-Based on the IPM duality proven in~\cite{Zhou2023NaturalActorCritic}, this risk is controlled by the Lipschitz constant of the value function: $\Gamma_{ale}(V) = \varepsilon \cdot \mathrm{Lip}(V_\theta)$, where $V_\theta$ is parameterized by the current critic weights $\theta$.
+Based on the IPM duality proven in~\cite{Zhou2023NaturalActorCritic}, this risk is controlled by the Lipschitz constant of the value function:

+where $V_\theta$ is parameterized by the current critic weights $\theta$ and $\varepsilon$ is the aleatoric uncertainty radius.
 A non-smooth $V$ with large Lipschitz constants is highly sensitive to aleatoric perturbations.
-As established in Eq.~\eqref{eq:robust_lower_bound}, bounding $\text{Lip}(V_\theta)$ via weight norm regularization ($\|W\|_1$) provides structural robustness to inherent noise.
+As established in Eq.~\eqref{eq:robust_lower_bound}, bounding $\mathrm{Lip}(V_\theta)$ via weight norm regularization ($\|W\|_1$) provides structural robustness to inherent noise.
 Crucially, during each Bellman backup the weights $\theta$ are held fixed (updated only afterward via gradient descent), so the aleatoric penalty collapses to a fixed scalar $\kappa = \lambda_{ale}\sum_l \|W_l^{(\theta)}\|_1$ that is independent of the Q-function being evaluated (see Appendix~\ref{app:contraction}).

 According to the correspondence theory of Osogami~\cite{Osogami2012Robustness} (detailed in Appendix~\ref{app:equivalence}), this additive decomposition corresponds to an uncertainty set $\mathcal{P}_{s,a}$ that is the intersection of a data-density-based set and a function-class-based IPM set.
 This disentanglement allows the agent to maintain high $Q$-values in noisy but well-explored states, thereby avoiding the underestimation trap while maintaining structural robustness.

-A formal justification that the two penalties target genuinely distinct sources of uncertainty---including a proof that $\Gamma_{epi}\to 0$ as data coverage grows while $\kappa$ remains bounded away from zero---is provided in Appendix~\ref{app:disentanglement}.
+\textbf{Aleatoric channel: robustness proxy, not direct uncertainty estimate.} We emphasise that the global weight-norm $\kappa=\lambda_{ale}\sum_l\|W_l\|_1$ is not a statistical estimator of the environmental aleatoric noise level.
+Rather, it is a \emph{critic-smoothness prior} that controls the Lipschitz constant of $V_\theta$ and therefore the worst-case value drift under bounded input perturbations~\cite{Asadi2018Lipschitz}; we adopt it as an \emph{aleatoric-robustness proxy} that is cheap to compute and admits the contraction guarantee.
+The behavioural rationale for treating $\kappa$ as the aleatoric channel and $\Gamma_{epi}$ as the epistemic channel is that they exhibit qualitatively different dynamics: $\Gamma_{epi}\to 0$ asymptotically as data coverage grows (well-explored regions have low ensemble disagreement), while $\kappa$ does not necessarily vanish with data and instead reflects a function-class regularity prior chosen by the practitioner.
+Appendix~\ref{app:disentanglement} formalises this separation under our assumptions; we do not claim that $\kappa$ literally equals or estimates the environmental noise variance.